 With the modifier order switched, the view will now be rendered as follows:

-If you don’t see the expected effects when working with chained modifiers, keep in mind this may be because of the order in which they are being applied to the view.
+If you don’t see the expected effects when working with chained modifiers, remember that this may be because of the order in which they are being applied to the view.

 Custom Modifiers